dnjp/nyne/README.md

 Think of `nyne.toml` as roughly the equavalent of a `config.h` file used to configure many C programs.
 Because this file is used to generate static configuration for Nyne that is baked into the binary, any changes made to this file after build will not be noticed.
 In order for the changes to be picked up, you must rebuild nyne and restart the `nyne` executable if already running.
-This has the added benefit that the bundled utilities can executed without nyne running and without having to re-read a config file while maintaining all of your configuration options.
+This has the added benefit that the bundled utilities can be executed without nyne running and without having to re-read a config file while maintaining all of your configuration options.

 ### Scratch Area